How to Stay Motivated in College: 5 Tips for Student Success

 Do you find time flies when you are truly engrossed in a good book or interesting problem to solve?
 When you pursue something meaningful to you and can connect it with a purpose, it can help you find the motivation to press on, said academic advising team lead Michelle Wiggett.

-Choose the degree program that sparks your interest and ties to your personal values and goals.
+Choose the online college degree program that sparks your interest and ties to your personal values and goals.
 When the going gets tough, it will be much easier for you to find time and energy if you are studying something that you care about, Wiggett said.

 "Begin with the end in mind, write down that target and work backward to complete the steps it takes to reach that goal," she said.

 Occasionally, students feel pressured to pick a major based on the opinions of their parents, their boss or recent job market statistics, which doesn't necessarily inspire determination.
 One strategy is to work with your advisors early on to make adjustments to your program if you find yourself disinterested and losing steam, for example.